vanvalenlab/kiosk-console/README.md

 This repository is under heavy active development and, despite hainvg a 0.1 version tag, may still have bugs.

+If you are experiencing issues with the Deepcell kiosk, please consult the [Troubleshooting document](docs/TROUBLESHOOTING.md) in the `docs` folder.

 # Deepcell Kiosk